HenriqueLebre/ProjetoControleVendasERP/README.md

 # ProjetoControleVendasERP

-ProjetoControleVendasERP is a sample system that demonstrates how to develop a sales and inventory control system using C# and ASP.NET.
+ProjetoControleVendasERP is a sample system that demonstrates how to develop a sales and inventory control system using C# and ASP.NET and Windows Form.

 ## Description